Seal workers

 Unseal: UNS

-You should then be able to see the limits set in the sealing workers output:
+You can then see the limits set in the sealing workers output:

 lotus-miner sealing workers